Approaches to Managing Evidence as Criteria for Selecting Arbitrators

 In 2016, the author of this chapter (with co-authors Ema Vidak-Gojkovic and Lucy Greenwood) published an article that set out to establish a structure for arbitrators to disclose their approaches to case management.
 Entitled ‘Puppies or Kittens: How to Better Match Arbitrators to Party Expectations’, it set out categories of information that, the authors felt, arbitrators typically seemed comfortable disclosing about themselves when speaking at arbitration conferences.

-For the purposes of examination and comparison, examples of arbitrators who have published their responses to the ‘Puppies’ questions can be found at the websites of Greg Wood, John Lowe, Lucy Greenwood and Duarte Henriques.
+For the purposes of examination and comparison, examples of arbitrators who have published their responses to the ‘puppies’ questions can be found in online content written by John Lowe, Lucy Greenwood and Duarte Henriques.
 Simply by perusing how these arbitrators have answered the questions – or have not answered them – should give parties an indication of how they are likely to approach the issues if they arise in the arbitration.

 The questions in the ‘Puppies’ article about case management, only some of which deal with the taking of evidence, were never intended as a definitive list.